 Please do not make adjustments to your figures pursuant to U.S. DOT regulations 49 C.F.R.
 Parts 23 and 26.
-The agency that you peply to will use the information provided on your completed Personal Net Worth (PNN) Statement to determine whether you ment the contensité disabstrating requirements of 49 C.F.R.
+The agency that you apply to will use the information provided on your completed Personal Net Worth (PNW) Statement to determine whether you meet the economic disadvantage requirements of 49 C.F.R.
 Parts 23 and 26.
-If there are discappunise or openious regarding your forms, it may be returned to you to correct and complete again.
+If there are discrepancies or questions regarding your form, it may be retarned to you to correct and complete again.

 An individual's personal net worth according to 49 C.F.R.
-Parts 23 and 26 includes only his or her own share of assets held separarely, jointly, or as commanily property with the individual's spouse and excludes the following:
+Parts 23 and 26 includes only his or her own share of asset held separately, jointly, or as community property with the individual's spouse and excludes the follo

-- Individual's ownership interest in the applicant firm:

-Individual's equity in his or her primary residence; Tax and interest penalise that would accouse if enforcement savings or investments (e.g., pennion plane, Individual Retirement Accounts, 401(s) accounts, etc.) were distributed at the present time.
+- Individual's ownership interest in the applicant firm: - Individual's equity in his or her primary residence; Tax and interest penalties that would accuse if retirement. savings or investments (e.g., pension plans, Individual Retirement Accounts, 401(k) accounts, etc.) were distributed at the present time.

 Indicate on the form, if any items are jointly owned.
-If the personal net worth of the majority owner(s) of the firm secreed \$3.12 million, as defined by \$40 C.F.R.
-Part.
-21 and 26, the firm is not eligible for DBE or ACDBE certification.
-If the personal net worth of the majority owner(s) exceeds the \$1.32 million cape at any time after your firm is certified, that firm is no longer eligible for certification.
-Should that from the court.
-It is your responsibility to condet your certified, occur, it is your responsibility to contact your certifying agency in writing to advise that your firm no longer qualifies as a DBE or ACDBE.
-You must fill out all line items on the Personal Net Worth Statement.
+If the personal net worth of the majority owner(s) of the firm exceeds \$1.32 million, as defined by 49 C.F.R.
+Parts 23 and 26, the firm is not eligible for DBE or ACDBE certification.
+If the personal net worth of the majority owner(s) exceeds the \$1.32 million cap at any time after your firm is certified, the firm is no longer eligible for certification.
+Should that occur, it is your responsibility to contact your certifying agency in writing to advise that your firm no longer qualifies as a DBE or ACDBE.
+You must fill out all line items on the Personal Net Worth Statement